-Let's start our tour in Sumatra, Indonesia, where the imposing Mount Merapi or Marapi, known as the Mountain of Fire.
-This volcano, with its characteristic cone shape, is the oldest volcano in the Indonesian archipelago.
-Rising majestically to 1.891 metres above sea level, Mount Merapi can be seen from several kilometres away.
-Situated in a region of stunning natural beauty, the town of Bukittinggi, just a few kilometres away, is the ideal place to stay and plan your excursion to this natural colossus.
+This time we are going to practice volcanic tourism en AsiaA continent with a vast number of active and dormant volcanoes that, in addition to offering breathtaking landscapes, are top-tier tourist destinations.
+Sumatra, in Indonesia, will be our first destination, but we will also explore the Philippines, Japan, and other volcanic corners of this vast continent.
+Let’s begin our journey in Sumatra, Indonesia, home to the imposing volcano.
+Mount Merapi or Marapi, known as the Mountain of Fire.
+This volcano, with its characteristic cone shape, is the oldest volcano in the Indonesian archipelagoIt rises majestically to 1.891 meters above sea level and can be seen from several kilometers away.
+Mount Merapi is situated in a region of breathtaking natural beauty, and the town of Bukittinggi, located just a few kilometers away, is the ideal place to stay and plan your excursion to this natural colossus.
+Mount Merapi has experienced significant eruptions throughout the centuries, and the hiking trails to the volcano allow you to appreciate not only the grandeur of this giant but also the rich biodiversity that surrounds it, with exotic tropical plants and unique wildlife.

 Mount Banahaw in the Philippines: a sacred volcano